-To read more about the California Environmental Quality Act (CEQA) Process and the NOP/IS, click here: https://sidewalks.lacity.org/environmental-review-process
+To read more about the California Environmental Quality Act (CEQA) Process, click here: https://sidewalks.lacity.org/environmental-review-process

-The City of Los Angeles (City) has prepared a Draft Environmental Impact Report (EIR) to evaluate the potential environmental effects of the proposed Sidewalk Repair Program (proposed Project) that addresses the manner in which sidewalk repair projects are undertaken pursuant to the City’s obligations under the Willits Settlement Agreement (Settlement).
-The City is requesting input on the Draft EIR from public agencies, residents, and other interested project stakeholders.
+The City of Los Angeles (City) has prepared an Environmental Impact Report (EIR) to evaluate the potential environmental effects of the proposed Sidewalk Repair Program (Project) that addresses the manner in which sidewalk repair projects are undertaken pursuant to the City’s obligations under the Willits Settlement Agreement (Settlement).

 • A streamlined discretionary approval process by the City Engineer or a designee for sidewalk repair projects falling outside the specific parameters for a ministerial sidewalk repair approval;